 Dr. Gregory Schmunk, former president of the National Association of Medical Examiners

-Death-scene investigators are among the first professionals to come face to face with families and caregivers as they realize their child has died.
-Investigators and their medicolegal colleagues play a critical role in survivors’ long-term coping.
+Death-scene investigators are among the first professionals to come face to face with families and caregivers during a death event.
+Investigators and their medicolegal colleagues play a critical role in survivors’ short- and long-term coping.

 Autopsy and investigation laws, protocol, and training vary by jurisdiction, but here are a few ways medicolegal professionals can facilitate a compassionate death investigation:

 1. Understand that every interaction is a hallmark memory.
 Death investigators may encounter several deaths in a day or month.
-But for families, the death of a child is a singular event.
+But for families, the death of their loved ones is a singular event.
 Every interaction with death investigators and associated staff has the potential to create lasting memories, both loving and painful.
-Recognize the importance of every interaction and its potential to support long-term family coping.
+Recognize the importance of every interaction and its potential to support both short- and long-term family coping.

 3. Allow families to say goodbye.
-Parents report bitter and debilitating regret when they are prevented from saying goodbye to their child.
-Allowing families to spend time with their child’s body is an important way to honor the parent and the relationship they fostered.
-Limited ability to view their child (due to office hours or other constraints) can result in parental feelings that their child is no longer their own, and that they have been annexed by a system in which they have no control.
-While many jurisdictions are moving toward fingerprint identification or photos of the deceased, the research is clear: Parents need the ability to physically say goodbye to their child.
+Families report bitter and debilitating regret when they are prevented from saying goodbye to their loved one, especially when their loved one is a child.
+Allowing families to spend time with their loved one’s body is an important way to honor the relationships they fostered.
+Limited ability to view their loved one (due to office hours or other constraints) can result in feelings that their loved one is no longer their own, and that they have been annexed by a system in which they have no control.
+While many jurisdictions are moving toward fingerprint identification or photos of the deceased, the research is clear: Saying goodbye to their loved one is an important event, especially for parents who have lost a child.

 4. Refer to resources and support.
 Whenever possible, share support resources with families.
 Many experts state that families are not ready or eager for mental health support for six to nine months following a death, particularly for violent deaths.
 Providing a list of resources or providers to a family in the weeks or months that follow an investigation may be helpful.
 Check for national programs and services if none are available locally.